etiennebacher/altdoc/docs/README.md

 What this package cannot do:

 * deal with vignettes.
-You will have to import them and transform them so that they create Markdown files instead of HTML.
+If you already have some, you will have to import them and transform them so that they create Markdown files instead of HTML.

 ## Functions